Paouky/paouky-docs/docs/about-grin/transactions.md

 Recall that slates are simply partial transactions.
 Slatepacks are slates encoded inside compact, neatly organized and encrypted text messages.

 Using this method, 2~nd~ and 3~rd~ steps, where the sender and receiver pass the slate to one another, would be done manually by exchanging these slatepack messages.
-To do so, almost every available communication channel will work; Email, chat, social media, letters, pigeons etc. Creativity is the limit.
+To do so, almost every available communication channel will work; e-mail, forum, chat, social media, letters, pigeons etc. Creativity is the only limit.

 The address (public key) initially provided by the receiver will be used to the encrypt the slatepacks, so that only the transacting parties are able to see the data inside.